Bridging Theory and Practice

 The Sign Research Foundation wants to provide an opportunity for emerging professionals to experience the breadth of inspirational, experiential and practical education in one event.
 Therefore, we give preference to graduate students or those applicants who have fewer than seven (7) years of practical experience in their field.
-The scholarship is open to urban planners, landscape architects, code officials, community managers, and graduate students in urban planning, architecture, design, art, marketing/business, engineering, law, and other related disciplines.
+The scholarship is open to urban planners, landscape architects, code officials, community developers, graduate students, and any other practitioners who have interest or responsibility in writing, regulating, interpreting, or enforcing sign ordinances.

 All accepted participants must commit to:

 - Being present for the full program (Thursday, April 2 – Saturday, April 4)

 - Actively engaging and participating at round table exercises and sponsored events.

 - Completing an evaluation about your experience after the event.